By Heather Boushey and Helen Knudsen

 In 1968, in a highly concentrated market (four firms having 75 percent of market share), even the merger of two small firms (each with 4 percent market share) would be challenged routinely.
 Today, such mergers are almost never challenged; indeed, based on guidelines released in 2010, mergers are unlikely to be challenged even if they leave only four substantial competitors in place.
 The increase in these thresholds reflects, in part, the agencies giving more credit to efficiencies that might arise from mergers.
 At the same time that these guideline thresholds have increased, the level of purchase price that requires companies to give notice of their mergers to the agencies has risen, leading to a larger number of mergers going unreviewed—even as firms strategically acquire competitors.

 In part because of these changes and because of real-term reductions in funding, Federal agencies have been bringing fewer antitrust cases.
-In fact, the number of criminal antitrust cases brought by the DOJ in the last four years has declined to an average of 22 a year, down from an average of over 60 cases a year across the previous six years.
+In fact, the number of criminal antitrust cases brought by the DOJ from FY2018-2021 has declined to an average of 22 a year, down from an average of over 60 cases a year across the previous six years.
 On the civil side, from 2010 to 2019 only about 3 percent of mergers that met the filing threshold have received “second requests,” which are a more thorough review by the agencies.
 When mergers are challenged, they are at the extreme, where four or fewer competitors are remaining.

 Government suits enforcing the laws against anticompetitive conduct have also been rare.
 The DOJ’s lawsuit against Google and the FTC’s lawsuit against Facebook, both filed in 2020, are the first major Federal monopolization cases since the Microsoft case in 1998.
 As the economy evolves with technology and “winner take all” markets become more important, it will be crucial to guard against anticompetitive conduct as well.
 These shifts have come at the same time that judicial precedent has moved in the direction of skepticism towards antitrust enforcement.